PRODI3GY/100_DAYS_OF_CODE-C-/DAY-4/README.md

 2. Learn about various operators that can be used in c.

-3. Learn about if else statement.
+3. Learn about if statement.

-4. Write a simple program that displays all the type of variables in C.
+4. Write a simple program that displays a variable of every datatype in C.

 5. Write a simple program that show various operators in use.